kubewarden/docs/docs/tutorials/writing-policies/rego/gatekeeper/03-build-and-run.md

 ## Build

-Let's build our policy by running the following `opa` command:
+Build the policy by running the `opa` command:

 ```shell
 $ opa build -t wasm -e policy/violation policy.rego
 ```

-What this does is build the rego policy, with:
+This builds the rego policy, with:

 - `target`: `wasm`.
 We want to build the policy for the `wasm` target.
 - `entrypoint`: `policy/violation`.
 The entry point is the `violation` rule inside the `policy` package.
 - `policy.rego`: build and include the `policy.rego` file.

-The previous command generates a `bundle.tar.gz` file.
-You can extract the wasm module from it:
+The earlier command generates a `bundle.tar.gz` file.
+You can extract the Wasm module from it:

 ```shell
 $ tar -xf bundle.tar.gz /policy.wasm